Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 We define as a _Platform_ a set of interrelated functionality. _Platforms_ may consume services from other _platforms_ and their dependencies form a hierarchical stack.

-Each _Platform_ may introduce new workflows to the system , Add-ons, Plug-ins, GUI components (Apps, wallets) and _actors_.
+Each _Platform_ may introduce new workflows to the system, Add-ons, Plug-ins, GUI components (Apps, wallets) and _actors_.
 This enables the system to target different use cases with different _actors_ involved.

 <br>
 ## Workflows

 We define workflows as high level processes that requires several components to achieve a certain goal.
-Manny workflows start at a GUI component triggered by end users and spans through several Plug-ins on the same device, and in some cases jumping into other devices.
+Many workflows start at a GUI component triggered by end users and spans through several Plug-ins on the same device, and in some cases jumping into other devices.
 Other workflows may start at some Plug-ins, triggered by events happening within the same device.

 From a workflow point of view, each Plug-in runs a task and is fully responsible for doing its job.
 Workflows are a chain of tasks that may split into several paths and may span through more than one device.